cdlib/candidate-exercise/README.md

 Keep in mind that to actually build a production application would take a lot of time, so that is NOT an expectation.

 The exercise uses Java 8 and expects that your system will have its JAVA_HOME environment variable set.
-It includes a Maven wrapper, so you do not need to have Maven installed on your system to run the project.

-The project is run using the Maven exec plugin.
+Before running the project, run compile:

+./mvnw compile

 To see a list of all the accordions, you can use the command:

 ./mvnw exec:java